 Tootsie lost her cage mate last year and her owners fell on financial hardship after loosing 3 ferrets to cancer then their cat becoming very ill, costing them thousands.
 They needed a break and felt Tootsie might be lonely.
 But Toots is done with other ferrets.
 She now hates them.
 She does okay with cats and dogs.
 She is not fond of being held but is a very safe ferrets.

-Color: Black sable
+Color: Reddish brown sable/black sable

 MEDICAL HOLDMercury (previously no named stray) - Found in Hillyard and given to SCRAPS on August 4.
 Transferred to rescue August 5.
 Owner never came forward.